-The history of tweed fabric weaving in the Outer Hebrides in Scotland in the UK is chequered and clouded in mystery.
-At times, in fact up to the mid-1960s, spun yarn from the Scottish mainland was used in large quantities but then the islanders on Harris, Lewis, Uist and Barra decided that they would only use yarn spun on the islands, albeit from wool which originated anywhere in Scotland.
-That in itself raises many interesting questions as anyone who has a knowledge of the wool industry knows that wool brokers have to source and use wools from every part of the world in order to produce economic blends of the right quality.
+The history of tweed fabric weaving in the Outer Hebrides in Scotland is chequered and clouded in mystery.
+At times, and up to the mid-1960s, spun yarn from the Scottish mainland was used in large quantities, but then the islanders on Harris, Lewis, Uist and Barra decided that they would only use yarn spun on the islands, albeit from wool that originated anywhere in Scotland.
+This in itself raises many interesting questions; anyone who has a knowledge of the wool industry knows that wool brokers have to source and use wools from every part of the world in order to produce economic blends of the right quality.
 No other fabric/garment styles produced around Scotland and Ireland (e.g. Fair Isle or Aran jumpers) enjoy the protection of an Act of Parliament in the way Harris Tweed does (Harris Tweed Act 1993).
 So the question could be asked ̶ was this an acquired privilege as was the case with all protection rights in the seventeenth and up to the mid-eighteenth century?
 It is also strange that no pattern types are protected by the Act and conversely this means that the designers can appropriate any other culturally significant patterns, or does it?
 The definition of Harris Tweed given in the Act is one any textile designer or technologist could easily challenge and navigate around.
 Perhaps this supports the recommendation of the UK IPO report, discussed earlier, that informed users be present on the bench to advise the judges.
 Let us have a close look at the first part of the definition as stated:

 ‘In this Act ‘Harris Tweed’ means a tweed which:

-has been hand-woven by the islanders at their homes in the Outer Hebrides, finished in the Outer Hebrides, and made from pure virgin wool dyed and spun in the Outer Hebrides;
+has been handwoven by the islanders at their homes in the Outer Hebrides, finished in the Outer Hebrides, and made from pure virgin wool dyed and spun in the Outer Hebrides;

-The hand-woven part has attracted sceptics down through many years but a more interesting question would be to wonder why, as often reported, they use large fibre preparation and spinning machinery, which, in order to run economically, would produce a volume of yarn far higher than could be coped with by the relatively small number of weavers available from the population of the Islands.
+The handwoven part has attracted sceptics down through many years but a more interesting question would be to wonder why, as often reported, they use large fibre preparation and spinning machinery, which, in order to run economically, would produce a volume of yarn far higher than could be coped with by the relatively small number of weavers available from the population of the islands.
 The pure virgin wool does not specify where that wool comes from and what quality (in terms of fineness, length, kemp content, etc.) it should be.
-Spun in the Outer Hebrides but what kind of spinning, to what counts (thicknesses and plies) and what twist content and directions should be used?
-It would appear that, as long as the fabric is hand-woven and finished in the Outer Hebrides it can be made from any fibre or yarn.
-This would surprise any customer of tweed fabrics as there is always a small amount of kemp (dead fibres) which give these fabrics part of their character but must be carefully controlled as many people find it can irritate the skin.
+‘Spun in the Outer Hebrides’, but what kind of spinning, to what counts (thicknesses and plies) and what twist content and directions should be used?
+It would appear that, as long as the fabric is handwoven and finished in the Outer Hebrides it can be made from any fibre or yarn.
+This would surprise any customer of tweed fabrics as there is always a small amount of kemp (dead fibres) which gives these fabrics part of their character but must be carefully controlled as many people find it can irritate the skin.

-Interestingly no patterns are mentioned either as surface design or as weave structure.
+Interestingly, no patterns are mentioned either as surface design or as weave structure.
 Most textile designers would expect tweed to be herringbone or houndstooth weave but this is not mentioned.
-According to newspaper reports (Telegraph, 2015.
-Japanese Times, 2012.)
-Japanese visitors will often buy the traditional weaves but can ask for special designs, which the islanders are happy to accommodate.
+According to newspaper reports (Moss 2015; Hollingworth 2012.)
+Japanese visitors will often buy the traditional weaves but sometimes ask for special designs, which the islanders are happy to accommodate.
 Thus it would appear that they require protection for their process and product but are able to use any patterns or weave structures asked for by the consumers.
-The Act also covers the right to use the Orb symbol used as a logo by Harris Tweed producers.
+The Act also covers the right to use the Orb symbol as a logo by Harris Tweed producers.